S2-group/slam-path-coverage-missions/README.md

 ![alt text](https://i.imgur.com/7P3y6IS.png)

-Anything ip indicated by [name] should be replaced by the actual ip of the turtlebot/remote pc.
+Any ip indicated by [name] should be replaced by the actual ip of the turtlebot/remote pc.
 In order to retrieve the IP of both machines, use `ifconfig`

 In order for the network profiler to work on the remote PC, you will also have to:
 `sudo nano /etc/hosts`